obiwancenobi/readme-generator/README.md

 1. **Content Collection**: Uses `os.walk` to traverse the repository, collecting code from files while ignoring common build artifacts, dependency directories, and large files
 2. **Content Chunking**: Splits the collected content into appropriately sized chunks (around 8-10k tokens) for AI processing
 3. **AI Processing**:
-   - Sends each chunk to DeepSeek AI for summarization
+   - Sends each chunk to the selected AI provider for summarization
-   - Combines all summaries and sends them to DeepSeek AI to generate the final README
+   - Combines all summaries and sends them to the AI provider to generate the final README

 ## Limitations

-- Requires a DeepSeek API key (which may have associated costs)
+- Requires an API key for DeepSeek or OpenAI (which may have associated costs)
+- For Ollama, requires local installation and model downloads
 - Only processes files up to 50KB in size
 - Limited to specific file extensions (`.py`, `.js`, `.ts`, `.dart`, `.java`, `.kt`, `.go`, `.rs`, `.swift`, `.md`, `.json`, `.yml`, `.yaml`)
 - May not perfectly capture all project-specific details and nuances
-- File paths in the system are hardcoded and may need adjustments for different repository structures

 ## Contributing